The

 funeral processions all over Romania, and in the next year a new

-elite unit in the Legionary Movement was created, the “Mota-Marin
+elite unit in the Legionary Movement was created, the

 In

-March of 1938, Codreanu sent a letter
+March of 1938, Codreanu sent a letter to Nicolae Iorga to complain

-of innocent people.
-Iorga, insulted,
+the oppression of innocent people.
+Iorga, insulted, then filed a

-Minister, Armand Calinescu, arresting Codreanu
+constitution) and his Minister, Armand Calinescu, arresting

-accusations of sedition and treason.
-Calinescu,
+unproven accusations of sedition and treason.
+Calinescu, a few

-acting outside of the law (this occurred on November 30, 1938).
+outside of the law (this occurred on November 30, 1938).

 After